janettelau/consumption-patterns/README.md

 ## Overview
 This project aims to explore the relationship between population GDP and the cost and affordability of healthy diets, and analyze variations across different income groups.
+Furthermore, it will investigate the correlation between these dietary choices and obesity across different regions.
+The ultimate goal is to provide insights for policymakers to promote healthier eating habits.

 ## Datasets
 1. Global income statistics: [https://www.kaggle.com/datasets/konradb/global-income-statistics]